jaystile/software-engineering-cop/presentations/unix-like/connections.md

 # Certificates
 ## Certificate conversion p12/pfx to PEM
+* p12 and pfx have converged.
+They are the same file format.

 To use many command line tools, you need to convert your p12/pfx certificates into PEM format.
 [Common Conversions](https://www.sslshopper.com/article-most-common-openssl-commands.html)

-> `-nodes` is not 'nodes' is is 'NO DES' which means your keys will not be encrypted with a password.
+> NOTE: `-nodes` is not 'nodes' is is 'NO DES' which means your keys will not be encrypted with a password.
 I highly recommend against using this option unless you have no other choice, for instance, you are configuring a service that cannot prompt for a password.
+* `openssl pkcs12 -in personal.p12 -out personal.key -nocerts`
+* `openssl pkcs12 -in personal.p12 -out personal.crt -nokeys`

 # curl
 `curl` is the tool in most frequent use to make https requests via the CLI to remote resources.
 It is very powerful.